aistraeaa/WD-SEATWORK-TOY-COMPANY/readme.md

 <!-- TODO: To be changed -->
 <!-- The following are just sample -->
-Description of the project in details.

-Guiding Question:
-- What is the project
-- Whats the purpose
-- What are key components
-- What technology used and how it is used
+  The project is to utilize HTML, CSS, and Bootstrap library elements to create a functional website that will showcase a toy company store's official site.
+The website consists of multiple pages- including a landing page, about page, contact page, and individual product pages.
+Functional buttons and links directing to different parts of the site are also utilized.

 ### Key Components
 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->
-- MultiPage Website/Single Page Website
+- MultiPage Website
-- Parallax transition
+- Navigational Bar
-- Transactional
+- Buttons

 ### Technology
 <!-- TODO: List of Technology Used -->